HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-0/What-is-Beyond-A-Level-Mathematics-Project.md

 ## How to make the best use of it?

 For students
 - I recommend you to read it on an iPad or PC with a large screen, or print it out and read it on paper.
-The mobile experience is not guaranteed, and there are **not** easy articles that you can read on your phone while queuing for lunch.
+The mobile experience is not guaranteed, and there are **no** easy articles that you can read on your phone while queuing for lunch.
 Pen and paper are needed because there may have small or large questions for you to solve.
 - Work through it.
 - Have a brief look at extra readings, find interested ones to keep moving on.
 - Leave a comment if you have any questions or just have something in your mind to share with others.